-Today is International Women’s Day … a day dedicated to spreading awareness around the challenges that we face as females.
-I mean, yay, amazingness!
-Woohoo!
-I promise I’m not being sarcastic (well, not that much).
-But ya, we are going to need more than just a day to fix all the damage and trauma endured all these years.
-And while I 10000% stand by the campaign to end gender bias and gender inequality, I think that we also need to remember that internalised sexism is a real thing.
+Today is International Women’s Day – a day dedicated to spreading awareness around the challenges that we face as females.
+And while I 100% stand by the campaign to end gender bias and gender inequality, I think that we also need to remember that internalised sexism is a real thing.
 Yes, I said “internalised sexism”.

 What does that look like, you ask?